Ellen Pau: Early life

-Pau graduated from Diagnostic Radiography in 1985 at Hong Kong Polytechnic University and has worked as a professional radiographer and mammographer in Queen Mary Hospital.
 During her undergraduate study, she worked as a stage actor, music editor, and concert organizer while at Polytechnic.
 She also joined experimental theatre company Zuni Icosahedron where she became more familiar with contemporary art.
 A mostly self-taught artist, she gained a master's degree in Visual Culture at Chinese University of Hong Kong in 2008.

 Pau's interest in art and technology perhaps could be traced back to her visit to the Expo '70 when she was eight-year-old.
 The Expo '70 has been massively promoted in Asia, including Hong Kong.
 With her family, Pau had spent a few days at the Expo and went through most of the pavilions.
 One of them with people doing weird things and with a lot of screens leaves a great impression on her.
 She later found out that what she saw was the Pepsi-Cola Pavilion Project (1968-1972) by renowned American experimental group, Experiments in Art and Technology (E.A.T.).